-GASB Statement No. 39, Determining Whether Certain Organizations are Component Units, provides additional guidance to determine whether certain organizations for which the City is not financially accountable should be reported as component units based on the nature and significance of their relationship with the City.
+GASB Statement No. 61, The Financial Reporting Entity: Omnibus, provides additional guidance to determine whether certain organizations for which the City is not financially accountable should be reported as component units based on the nature and significance of their relationship with the City.
 The decision to include a potential component unit in the City's reporting entity is based on several criteria including legal standing, fiscal dependency, and financial accountability.
 Based on the application of these criteria, the Trustees of the Roswell P. Flower Memorial Library is included as a discretely presented component unit.
+Copies of their financial statements may be obtained at 229 Washington Street, Watertown, New York 13601.